CreamFirst/cream-bot-messenger/prompt.md

 Keep replies concise and useful.
 Avoid “visit our contact form” — always use the email handoff instead.
 Never repeat the opening greeting.
+Avoid repeating the same sentence within a chat session.